felix-zhang1/GIS_Project-flood-prediction-in-hamilton/README.md

 This project uses GIS spatial analysis and Python automation to predict flood inundation areas and water depths in Hamilton City under extreme rainfall scenarios.
 It also identifies potential shelter locations to support emergency planning.

+***The content below provides a brief overview of the project.
+For detailed methodology and results, see Report.pdf.***

 ##  Project Background

 As extreme weather events become more frequent due to climate change, Hamilton is likely to face more serious rainfall-related flooding.
 This project explores the questions: